ashwintan1/AirBnB_Price_Prediction/README.md

 # AirBnB_Price_Prediction

- Predicting the list price of AirBnB listings using various regression models
+We apply and evaluate various regression models (Linear, Ridge, Elastic Net, Regression Tree, Random Forest) to a data set   of list prices of AirBnB listings obtained from Kaggle.